 Those people who are charged under the California three strikes law with either a first, second, or third strike will quickly realize that the way the law affects prison time is that it doubles and triples it depending on what the circumstances are of the case.

 It also makes it much more likely that someone will go to prison.
-Very rarely do you see a scenario where someone has to plead guilty to a first, second, or third strike, and they don't get prison.
+Very rarely do you see a scenario where someone has to plead guilty to a first, second, or third strike and doesn't get to prison?

-So, the bottom line is that you don't want a strike if you can avoid it.
+So, the bottom line is that you want to avoid a strike if you can avoid it.
 If you've already got strikes, you don't want them to use them against you as a second or third strike because, depending on the circumstances, you could face many years in prison.

 Challenging the Underlying Crime